-We help youth ages 4-18 and their families See, Say, and Do Math!
+We help youth ages 4-18 and their families See, Say, and Succeed with Math!

 LaToniya A. Jones has an affinity for developing more mathematically literate communities (formally and informally).
 Ms. Jones enjoys designing innovative experiences to help youth, families, and educators see, say, and do math.
 She welcomes the challenge of removing fear, anxiety, access to resources, and myths about who can and cannot thrive with math through her work as a nonprofit founder, consultant, college administrator, and speaker.